Vera Renczi: Subsequent murders

-She was convicted of 35 murders and sentenced to death, but, at that time, Yugoslavia did not execute women.
+She was convicted of 35 murders and sentenced to death, but Yugoslavia did not execute women at that time.
 She was instead condemned to life in prison.
-During her trial, she had started showing signs of dementia.
-It became worse and worse in prison (she ended up talking to her victims and screaming obscenities).
+During her trial, she started showing signs of schizophrenia.
+In prison, she began to talk to her victims.
 She died in 1960.

+Personality

+Early childhood friends described Renczi as having an almost pathological desire for constant male companionship and possessing a highly jealous and suspicious nature.
+Renczi did not socialize much, and only interacted with "gentlemen" that she invited over for dinner or to have sex with.
+According to Hannah Scott, Renczi was considered "a tragic figure in the community who could not keep a husband or a lover".

+In culture

 Some have speculated that Renczi's story may have inspired Joseph Kesselring's play Arsenic and Old Lace, yet this is incorrect.
 It was the Amy Archer-Gilligan case which the playwright used as his model.

-In 2005, The Discovery Channel's three-part series Deadly Women recounted the history of Renczi, portrayed through reenactments and commentaries from FBI agents and criminal profiler Candice DeLong and a forensic pathologist.
+In 2005, The Discovery Channel's three-part series Deadly Women recounted the history of Renczi, portrayed through reenactments and commentaries from FBI agents, a criminal profiler Candice DeLong, and a forensic pathologist.
 Renczi was featured in the series' first episode titled "Obsession", where she is described as having killed her victims in the "1930s in Bucharest, Romania".
-As for her motivation, the voice-over says that "modern analysis suggest she was simply looking for love".
+As for her motivation, the voice-over says "modern analysis suggests she was simply looking for love."

 On 17 March 2012, a depiction of Renczi appeared in the Daily Mirror, but it was proved to be a misidentified 2004 photograph, and an apology was printed.